 It is a book on religion and talks about how the basic premises of Eastern and Western thoughts are different.

 There are three primary schools of Eastern philosophy: Buddhism, Zen, and Taoism.

-To understand “complex” things use intuition rather than linear thinking, Watt uses a term called “peripheral vision” of our minds, something similar to that of the third-eye chakra.
+To understand “complex” things using intuition rather than linear thinking, Watt uses a term called “peripheral vision” of our minds, something similar to that of the third-eye chakra.

-Forced self-improvement and accomplishment never ends.
+Forced self-improvement and accomplishment never end.
 Sticking to your ego would result in frustration.

 Some other compelling points made by Watt in this book: